 Want to join us?
 Of course you do!
 For dates, information and to register for the Monthly Cleanups you would like to participate in, click here.

-World Oceans Beach Cleanup
+World Ocean Day Beach & Kayak Cleanup

-Every year on June 8th, World Oceans Day, community members around the globe come together in honor of the beautiful, majestic ocean that connects us all.
+Every year for World Oceans Day, community members around the globe come together in honor of the beautiful, majestic ocean that connects us all.
 The ocean is a miraculous ecosystem that provides us with more than we could ever imagine.
 From the air with breathe to the fish we enjoy, the ocean gives us her all.
 Countless efforts across the globe take place to protect and preserve the ocean and all its residents year round, and World Oceans Day is a day to recognize these efforts and do what we can to give back.